robpearson/MongoDbSpike/README.md

 Exploring NoSQL and MongoDB by trying to implement saving/retrieving data from hitting some fictional example endpoints.

 - [ ] https://api.maplepixel.io/transit/timetables/2015-05-02 - GET Transit timetables
-- [ ] https://api.maplepixel.io/settings/favouritetrip/ - POST to save a new favourite trip
+- [x] https://api.maplepixel.io/settings/favouritetrip/ - POST to save a new favourite trip
-- [ ] https://api.maplepixel.io/settings/favouritetrip/1 - GET to retrieve an existing favourite trip
+- [x] https://api.maplepixel.io/settings/favouritetrip/1 - GET to retrieve an existing favourite trip

 Interested to see how easy it is to define the data model (if needed) and time to persist/retrieve data.

+Update: Implemented `SettingsRepository` to explore saving and retrieving entities and it works pretty well.
+Further work on a composite/complex entity would be good in the future.

 ## Requirements